georkost4/TodayILearned/Side-Tasks/diary.md

 26/6/2018

 Woke up and went to work.
 I ate launch and slept until 5.30 but before that I submitted my daily LeetCode problem successfully .
-Then I started my daily routine Medium , spanish , bulgarian (**to be continued**)
+Then I started my daily routine Medium , spanish , bulgarian.
+Went at 7 for some cards returned home by 10.30 ate dinner , worked a little on my make your app material project and then I watched some Netflix to relax .

+27/7/2018

+Woke up and went to work.
+Ate launch and slept until 7 .
+I started my daily routine Medium , spanish, bulgarian .
+Tried to solve the leetCode problem but found out that it was more difficult than it seemed at first (*binary tree merging*).
+Then I submitted my material app project for review .
+Probably won't pass but I want to get exact requirements changes to finish faster and get going with my Capstone project.
+Then I went outside for some cards.